Hablamos Español Insurance Companies We Work With

 What we see most often

-Carriers assume cargo insurance covers any load.
-It covers what the policy says, subject to commodity, limit, and exclusions.
-The gap between what you haul and what the policy lists is where claims get denied.
+Many operators treat cargo insurance as blanket protection for any load they pick up.
+It is more accurate to read it as coverage for what the policy describes, subject to the commodity, the limit, and the exclusions written on the form.
+The gap between what you actually haul and what the policy lists is where claims tend to be denied.

 A real example